John-bju/SIL-translation-test/README.md

 One more thing to note is that all image names must be kept consistent throughout all languages.
 If an image was named "example.png" it should not be renamed as "example-fr.png" for the french version.
 Files should never be renamed in this way as the document only looks for a file named "example.png" and if that exact file name is not found it will display a broken image link.
 This naming requirement only applies between different languages not between the different app builders.

 This is an example of how the image names should be used.
+Between the app builders the file names can be anything, but between the languages they need to match.
 ```
 images
 ├───────────────────────────┐
 en-US                       fr-FR
     |                           |
     ├─ DAB                      ├─ DAB
-    |    └─ example1.png        |    └─ example1.png
+    |    └─ example#1.png        |    └─ example#1.png
     |                           |
     ├─ KAB                      ├─ KAB
-    |    └─ example-A.png       |    └─ example-A.png
+    |    └─ example-A.tiff       |    └─ example-A.tiff
     |                           |
     ├─ RAB                      ├─ RAB
-    |    └─ example-87.png      |    └─ example-87.png
+    |    └─ example-87.jpeg      |    └─ example-87.jpeg
     |                           |
     └─ SAB                      └─ SAB
          └─ example_file.png         └─ example_file.png
 ```

+One last aspect of the image files that needs to be clarified is unofficial naming scheme.
+Currently all image files have a number for their name; this was done to make the original image linking to the documents easier.
+However, going forward this **DOES NOT** need to be followed.
+As long as file names still follow he rules listed above, there is no official naming scheme.
+For instance, a description of the image is valid, random words taken from the dictionary is valid, and "ksjdhglusnrlhjs" is valid.
+If someone wants to continue the number system then just add one to the last number.

 ### Submitting Documents
 A guide on how to submit documents is shown below.